-Model Language to Provide Employees With Waiver Form
+Template Language to Provide Employees with HCSO Waiver Form

 Please find attached a copy of the San Francisco Health Care Security Ordinance Employee Voluntary Waiver Form.
-This purpose of this form is to waive your right to receive company contributions on your behalf to the City Option program, which generally is used to establish a Medical Reimbursement Account (MRA) in your name.
+The purpose of this form is to waive your right to receive company contributions on your behalf to the City Option program, which generally is used to establish a Medical Reimbursement Account (MRA) in your name.
 Note that this waiver is different from your decision to waive the company's health plan coverage.